USB hardware: Connectors

 There are three sizes of legacy USB connectors: The original Standard, the Mini connectors, which were the first attempt to accommodate handheld mobile equipment (now mostly deprecated), and Micro, all of which were superseded in 2014 by Type‑C, which is required for operation modes with two lanes (USB 3.2 1×2 (10 Gbit/s), USB 3.2 2×2 (20 Gbit/s), or any USB4 modes) and allows power up to 240 watts in either direction.

-Before USB4, there are five speeds for USB data transfer: Low-Speed, Full-Speed (both USB 1.0 and 1.1), High-Speed (USB 2.0), SuperSpeed (USB 3.0, later designated as USB 3.2 Gen 1×1), and SuperSpeed+ (designated as USB 3.1 Gen 2, later as USB 3.2 Gen 2×1).
+Before USB4, there were five speeds for USB data transfer: Low-Speed, Full-Speed (both USB 1.0 and 1.1), High-Speed (USB 2.0), SuperSpeed (USB 3.0, later designated as USB 3.2 Gen 1×1), and SuperSpeed+ (designated as USB 3.1 Gen 2, later as USB 3.2 Gen 2×1).

 Legacy connectors have differing hardware and cabling requirements for the first three generations of the standard (USB 1.x, USB 2.0, and USB 3.x).
 USB devices have some choice of implemented modes, and since USB 3.1 the USB release alone does not sufficiently designate implemented modes.
 Which capabilities a device supports are defined by the device's chipset or included SoC and the OS's supported drivers (therefore one must check the full names of the supported USB operation modes in the device's specification; the printed icons usually do not specify all modes, or precisely enough).
 In the USB 3 specifications it is recommended that the insulators visible inside Standard‑A SuperSpeed plugs and receptacles be a specific blue color (Pantone 300 C).
 In Standard‑A receptacles with support for the 10 Gbit/s (Gen 2) signaling rate introduced in USB 3.1, some makers instead use a teal blue color, but the standards recommend the same blue for all SuperSpeed-capable Standard‑A receptacles, including those capable of the higher rate.